-According to a recent report by the Royal Society for Public Health in the United Kingdom, Instagram is the worst social media channel for mental health, while Snapchat comes a close second.
+According to a recent report by the Royal Society for Public Health in the United Kingdom, Instagram is the worst social media giant for the mental health issues of young people, while Snapchat comes a close second.

-Researchers in the study evaluated 1,179 people living in the UK, between the age 14 to 24, who were asked how Facebook, Instagram, YouTube, Twitter and Snapchat made them feel about themselves.
+Researchers in the study evaluated 1,179 people of a young age living in the UK, who were asked how Facebook, Instagram, YouTube, Twitter and Snapchat made them feel about themselves.

-The social media platforms were also rated on the basis of their impact on the quality of sleep, anxiety, depression, fear of missing out (FOMO), loneliness, bullying, and body image issues.
+The social media platforms were also rated on the basis of their impact on the quality of sleep, anxiety, mental health, suicidal ideation, eating disorders, depression, fear of missing out (FOMO), loneliness, bullying, and body image issues.
 The report largely reflected what the participants felt after going through the photo feeds in all the platforms and was conducted to understand their impact on one’s mental health.

-Out of these 5 social networking sites, the Instagram platform was found to make the volunteers feel the worst.
-Instagram was slammed for making people feel insecure, especially women and girls.
+Out of these 5 social networking sites, the Instagram platform was found to make the volunteers feel the worst about their mental health.
+Instagram was slammed for its ability to exploit young girls and adult Instagram users.
 The primary reason behind the same is said to be the number of filters people use to appear absolutely 'perfect'.

-These overtly edited, perfectly ‘candid’ and the ‘golden hour’ images, can instill a strong feeling of comparison and despair, making users feel like they are not doing enough in their lives.
+These overtly edited, perfectly ‘candid’ and the ‘golden hour’ images, can instill a strong feeling of comparison and despair, making users feel like they are not doing enough in their lives or their mental health.
 The sad part is that people actually compare themselves to a photo-shopped version of a photograph, which is carefully chosen, after many trials and errors.

 Instagram essentially created the practice of applying layers of filters and carefully editing photos before putting them online for the world to see.
-Furthermore, witnessing someone else’s false version of perfection can lead to lower levels of life satisfaction and even drastically affect one’s mood, the study found.
+Furthermore, witnessing someone else’s false version of perfection can lead to lower levels of life satisfaction and even drastically affect one’s mood and eating disorder, the study found.

-See all the personal injury and accidents litigations we've taken on.
+See all the personal injury and accident litigations we've taken on.

 Meta Sued by Mother Over Alleged Role in Daughter's Suicide